DolphyWind/Shooter-Game-2/docs/ColliderDocumentation.md

 `Collider.new(entity: Entity)`: Creates an empty collider and attaches it to an entity.
 `Collider.new(points: table, isStatic: boolean=false, entity: Entity=nil)`: Creates a new collider with given points and attaches it to given entity.
 `collider:setPoints(points: table)`: Sets the points of the `collider` and calculates the inner and outer lines.
 `collider:setStatic(isStatic: boolean)`: Set whether the `collider` is static or not.
 By default, colliders are in trigger mode meaning that they can only be used to detect collision.
 Two static colliders will push eachother out when they collide.
-Please note that a collider without entity cannot move by itself (it has no position).
+Please note that a collider that is not attached to an entity cannot move by itself as it has no position attribute.
 `collider:setImmovable(isImmovable: boolean)`: Set whether the `collider` is immovable or not.
 If the `collider` is immovable, it can't be pushed away by other colliders.
 Does nothing if `collider` is not static.
 It is useful for walls etc.
 `collider:setEntity(entity: Entity)`: Sets the entity that `collider` belongs to.
 `collider:getColliderCenter()`: Get the center coordinate of `collider`'s points as Vector2.